 I found through counseling and scripture that suicide is not an option.
 But healing and life is!
 I found that I’m strong, not weak.
 I found out I am needed and wanted.
 Again, get help!
 Don’t live like this anymore!
 If you need urgent help, call National Suicide Prevention Lifeline (1-800-273-8255).
 Seek a counselor, friend or pastor to talk this out with.

 As the Psalmist says in the above verse, I have been waking up each day with this in my mind.
 Let me hear Your loving kindness in the morning; for I trust in You; I am no longer trusting my mind, but listening to God’s ever-loving kindness and trusting in Him alone!
-I pray you join me.
+I pray you join me as we overcome suicidal thoughts.

 Author: Jody Burkeen, the founder of Man Up God’s Way and Pastor of Ignite Church.